Honda Clarity

 The Honda Clarity is a nameplate used by Honda on alternative fuel vehicles.
 It was initially used only on hydrogen fuel-cell electric vehicles such as the 2008 Honda FCX Clarity, but in 2017 the nameplate was expanded to include the battery-electric Honda Clarity Electric and the plug-in hybrid electric Honda Clarity Plug-in Hybrid, in addition to the next generation Honda Clarity Fuel Cell.
 Clarity production ended in August 2021 with US leases for the fuel cell variant continuing through to 2022.
+As of 2025, the Honda Clarity (2016-2021) is the last known production car to feature fixed rear Wheel Skirts.

 Honda FCX Clarity (2008–2014)

 History

 The Honda FCX Clarity is based on the 2006 Honda FCX Concept and only available as a hydrogen fuel-cell electric vehicle.
 The FCX Clarity had electric car qualities such as zero emissions while offering five minute refueling times and long range in a full function large sedan.
 It was the first hydrogen fuel cell vehicle available to retail customers.

 Production began in June 2008 with leasing in the U.S. commenced in July 2008.
 It was introduced in Japan in November 2008.
 The FCX Clarity was available for lease in the U.S., Japan and Europe.
 In the U.S., it was only available to customers who live in Southern California where several hydrogen fuel stations are available.
 FCX Clarity were leased for US$600 a month in 2010, including collision coverage, maintenance, roadside assistance and hydrogen fuel.
 There were around 10 others on lease in Japan and another 10 in Europe in 2009.
 One of the reasons for such a low number of cars in the U.S. was a lack of hydrogen filling stations.
 In 2014 Honda announced to phase out the FCX Clarity.
 From 2008 to 2015, Honda leased a total of 48 FCX units in the US.